poissonconsulting/jmbr/README.md

 Introduction
 ------------

 `jmbr` (pronounced jimber) is an R package to facilitate analyses using Just Another Gibbs Sampler (JAGS).
+It is part of the [mbr](https://github.com/poissonconsulting/mbr) family of packages.

 Demonstration
 -------------